-There’s good and bad news.
-The bad news is that whether you’re a planner or a “pantser,” you can’t possibly plan everything and get it all right on the first try.
-You’ll write scenes that don’t work, create characters that are out of place, and take the story places that it shouldn’t go.
+Whether you’re a full story outline planner or a no-plan “pantser” who only knows what’s happening scene by scene as you write, you can take comfort in the reality that there’s no way to get it all right on the first try.
+We all write scenes that don’t work, create minor characters that are out of place, and take the story places that don’t make sense.

-3 Questions to Ask When Writing a Book
+3 Questions to Ask Before Writing a Story

 Ready for these fundamental questions?
 Here we go: